yurixahri/LiliumFS/README.md

 * Zip files and directories at ease.

 # How to use
-Download the lasted release, extract to a folder and run the executable.
+Download the lasted release, extract to a directory and run the executable.

 The page can be access at `http://localhost:{config.port}`,